1. Gautama Buddha was born in __________.

 Explanation: He converted to Buddhism with lakhs of followers in 1956.

-90. The Navayana Buddhism founded by B. R. Ambedkar emphasized:
+90. The Navayana Buddhism founded by B. R. Ambedkar emphasized__________.

 A) Bhakti